NUS-HPC-AI-Lab/VideoSys/README.md

     --num_frames 16 \
     --image_size 256 \
     --frame_interval 3

+# preprocess
+# our code read video from csv as the demo shows
+# we provide a code to transfer ucf101 to csv format
+python preprocess.py
 ```

 <b>Inference.</b> You can perform inference using DiT model as follows.
 We are still working on the video ckpt.